cm-awais/sar_performance_metrics/README.md

      The `requirements.txt` file specifies all the necessary libraries for running the code.

 3. **Prepare Datasets:**
    - Run the `dataset_prep.py` script to process and prepare the downloaded datasets for use with the deep learning models.
-This script involve tasks like data cleaning, normalization, and splitting into training and testing sets, creation of merged dataset.
+This script involve tasks like splitting into training and testing sets, creation of merged dataset.

      ```bash
      python dataset_prep.py